Probability distribution fitting: Variance of Bayesian fitted probability functions

+The expression for variance involves an additional fit that includes the sample $x$ of interest.

 Goodness of fit

 By ranking the goodness of fit of various distributions one can get an impression of which distribution is acceptable and which is not.

 Histogram and density function

 From the cumulative distribution function (CDF) one can derive a histogram and the probability density function (PDF).